 Arkansas voters approved the Arkansas Medical Marijuana Amendment (AMMA), or Issue 6, with 53% of the vote on Nov.
 8, 2016.
 The law allows seriously ill patients to obtain and consume medical marijuana with a doctor’s approval and establishes licenses for state cultivation facilities and dispensaries.

-The state’s medical marijuana program is regulated by the Arkansas Department of Health (ADH), which issues medical marijuana ID cards for patients and caregivers.
+The Arkansas Department of Health (ADH) issues medical marijuana ID cards for patients and caregivers.
 The state’s Alcoholic Beverage Control Division regulates dispensaries and has issued regulations for dispensing and cultivation.
-The Arkansas Medical Marijuana Commission has also been created under the AMMA to regulate licensing of dispensaries and cultivation facilities, and support the Alcoholic Beverage Control Division in implementing regulations.
+The Arkansas Medical Marijuana Commission has also been created under the AMMA to regulate licensing of dispensaries and cultivation facilities and support the Alcoholic Beverage Control Division in implementing regulations.

 All medical marijuana products must be purchased through medical marijuana dispensaries registered with the state.
 Patients must show their medical marijuana ID card to purchase from a dispensary.
 Caregivers are allowed to purchase medical marijuana for their designated patient, provided they show their designated caregiver registry card.

-Arkansas patients may consume medical marijuana only in their home.
+Arkansas patients may consume medical marijuana only in their homes.
 Consumption in public is not allowed.

 No patient or caregiver cultivation is allowed.

-Patients and caregivers may purchase up to 2.5 ounces of marijuana, or 71 grams, of medical cannabis every 14 days from one state-approved dispensary.
+Patients and caregivers may purchase up to 2.5 ounces, or 70.87 grams, of medical cannabis every 14 days from one state-approved dispensary.
 There are restrictions for pain patients, but the ADH can add new conditions for eligibility.
-Under Arkansas’ marijuana laws, medical cannabis must be grown and treated within the state by qualifying medical patients.
+All medical marijuana used by qualifying patients in Arkansas must be grown and treated inside state boundaries.

 - Amyotrophic lateral sclerosis, or Lou Gehrig’s disease